BiTinerary/PersonalAPI/readme.md

 * [Rails](http://railsinstaller.org/en): Dependency of `omniauth-google-oauth2`
 * **loginCreds.txt** and **keyValuePairs.txt** files in same directory as script.
     * Make sure encoding is correct after you put in your specific credentials/changes.
+    * These text file **names** are the only variables hardcoded into the script/executable.

 ## Executing
 `gem install gmail`